-Formats produced include: Microsoft Word, PDF, RTF, DAISY, Braille, and Tactile Graphics.
+Formats produced include: Microsoft Word, PDF, RTF, Braille, and Tactile Graphics.

 Processing requests require a minimum turnaround time of two weeks.*

-If alternate format is unavailable from membership organizations, we will acquire the material directly from the publisher or manually scan.
-Manually scanning includes, for example, the removal of textbook cover, high-speed scanning, and OCR (Optical Character Recognition) processing.
-Books will be rebound with plastic comb binding.
+If an accessible format is unavailable from membership organizations, we will acquire the material directly from the publisher or manually scan.
+Manually scanning includes the removal of textbook cover, high-speed scanning, and OCR (Optical Character Recognition) processing.
+Books will be rebound with plastic comb binding and returned to client.
 The accessible document will be delivered electronically (i.e. Email or Dropbox).

 *Depending on content and other variables (i.e. STEM), turnaround times may be longer.
 We handle these special circumstances on a case-by-case basis.